mrmcc3/yo-theme-helix/README.md

 - Ideas from alabaster.
   - Comments should stand out.
   - Use color sparingly.
 The rules should be simple.
+    - avoid font variants where possible.
+- Alabaster essentially only higlights comments/constants and strings.
-- Alabaster essentially skips eveything else.
-It doesn't highlight keywords (reserved words) or types. (which to be fair isn't really an issue for clojure)
+  - It doesn't highlight keywords (reserved words) or types. (which to be fair isn't really an issue for clojure)
   - Yo doesn't go quite as far on this point.
   - Instead it takes the minimal zenbones approach to highlight the remaining code constructs.
-    - subtle colors, contrast & font variants
+    - subtle colors, contrast.
     - vibrant colors are left for diagnostics.
 - The default yo themes use the following:
   - **Green** for strings (same as alabaster)